 The CRF's Threat Taxonomy is instrumental in helping organizations systematically understand and categorize cybersecurity risks.
 By providing a structured framework for classifying threats based on their characteristics, such as origin, method of attack, and potential impact, it enables organizations to gain a comprehensive view of the cybersecurity landscape.
 This detailed understanding is crucial for developing targeted strategies for threat mitigation and prioritizing cybersecurity efforts.
 While the direct application to incident response wasn't explicitly detailed in the shared content, the foundational understanding and categorization of threats are essential steps in preparing for and responding to cyber incidents effectively.

-Provide your email address below, and we’ll instantly send the Threat Taxonomy – v2025 to your inbox.
+Provide your email address below, and we’ll instantly send BOTH the Threat Taxonomy documents to your inbox.